Nov 20 2024 /

 • Generate detailed audit reports

 The result is a faster, more streamlined, and more accurate audit process.
-Instead of spending hours on manual, data-intensive tasks, audit professionals will have more time to verify results and investigate anomalies and issues.
+Instead of spending hours on manual, data-intensive tasks, audit professionals have more time to verify results and investigate issues.

 9. Inventory management